CelliesProjects/LOST/README.md

-# LOST GPS
+# LOST GPS logger

 [LGFX](https://github.com/lovyan03/LovyanGFX)-[OSM](https://github.com/CelliesProjects/OpenStreetMap-esp32)-[TinyGPS](https://github.com/mikalhart/TinyGPSPlus) and [PNGdec](https://github.com/bitbank2/PNGdec)

-This is a demo app for the [OpenstreetMap-esp32](https://github.com/CelliesProjects/OpenStreetMap-esp32) library.
+This is a demo app for the [OSM-esp32](https://github.com/CelliesProjects/OpenStreetMap-esp32) library.

-Currently only tested on a M5stack Core2 with the M5Stack GNNS module.
+Currently only tested on a M5stack Core2 with a M5Stack GNNS module.

 ## Installing this app